tokenika/sygnet.eu/docs/source/index.rst

 Welcome to Sygnet's documentation!
 ==================================

-`Sygnet <sygnet.eu>`_ is a smart cryptographic tool created by `Tokenika <https://tokenika.io/>`_.
+`Sygnet <http://sygnet.eu/>`_ is a smart cryptographic tool created by `Tokenika <https://tokenika.io/>`_.
 It will enable you to use your banking account as a means to bootstrap your digital identity.
 We aim to make the process of proving who you are on the Internet as simple as authorizing a bank transfer.

 Documentation
 -------------